Matt Fielding: Development and criticism Melrose Place was criticized for not featuring Matt and his love life as prominently as it did other characters. In the 90-minute series premiere, Matt got 90 seconds of screen time and would not appear more regularly until episode four, when he began serving as "the show's conscience", acting as a confidante to the show's heterosexual characters. Several months after the series premiere, the network announced Matt's first story arc, the gay bashing arc. In response, National Gay and Lesbian Task Force representative Robert Bray said of the character, "I'm still waiting for the guy to have a gay identity... we're still waiting for something, anything to tell us that he's gay, because, you know, you're not really gay until you get political about it." Series creator Darren Star, himself openly gay, acknowledged the criticism. "I think because [Matt] is gay, people are definitely more sensitive to the fact that we're not exploring him. My feeling from the beginning was, let's establish this character first as a person who's likable, part of this group, whose sexuality is not an issue." While understanding that this aspect of the character could not remain undeveloped forever, Star expressed his hope that as people became more familiar with the character that resistance both among viewers and advertisers to Matt's having a sex life would lessen.

-In December 1994, LGBT-interest magazine The Advocate put Matt Fielding on its cover, asking "Why can't this man get laid?"
+In December 1994, gay-interest magazine The Advocate put Matt Fielding on its cover, asking "Why can't this man get laid?"
 Inside, Star reiterated the difficulty in developing Matt's sexual and romantic lives.
 "The nature of television and television advertising is such that we cannot permit Matt to have real physical relationships on-screen like the other characters.
 We walk on eggshells in terms of telling stories about his character.
 So we have to find ways of implying things about his love life by creating plots for him."
 Co-executive producer Aaron Spelling, who had faced similar fights over gay-inclusiveness in productions like Dynasty and HeartBeat, concurred, saying, "We've not been allowed by the sales department to do things we want to do.
 To not be able to show two people kissing—it's 1994, for Christ's sake."
 Actor Doug Savant expressed frustration with the limitations placed on the role, saying "While I would like Matt's character to have more teeth, he's definitely a good, ethical guy.
 Somebody has to wear the white hat in the show, and it may as well be the gay character."
 Nonetheless, Savant was grateful for the opportunities the role afforded him.
 "It's been an incredibly interesting trip playing a gay character.
 It's opened my eyes to a lot of things....The fact that I've been able to make a difference in some people's lives makes it all worthwhile."